 The primary sources of scab spores are corn or wheat residues left on the soil surface from previous crops.
 Conventional tillage practices that bury these residues can reduce scab severity somewhat, while planting notill wheat into corn stubble carries a higher scab risk.
-If planting no-till wheat after corn, chopping or shredding the corn stalks may help reduce scab risk if it hastens corn decomposition.
+If no-till wheat is to be planted after corn, chopping or shredding the corn stalks may help reduce scab risk if it hastens corn decomposition.